krunalpalande/krunalp.github.io/readme.txt

 DESCRIPTION:

-MONICA is a carefully crafted and modern HTML website template designed for freelancers, social media managers, and marketing consultants who help businesses and companies improve their online presence and establish long-lasting relationships with their communities.
-It is an excellent tool for telling people about your skills and credentials, services, and other offerings, giving them a better idea of who you are.
+LUTHER is a modern, stylish, free personal website template designed for creative individuals and professionals.
+It is the perfect template if you wish to build an online presence and create a strong first impression on all your site visitors.
+Luther will help you craft a personal professional website wherein you can showcase your works, talents, and present yourself on the web in the best possible light.
+On top of that, the template is versatile and easy to customize so with some modifications and a bit of creativity you even use it as a portfolio site for digital studios or a landing page for your projects.

 ==================================================================================================